OB-CODE/Tic-Tac-Toe/README.md

 - FIXED :sunglasses: Need to stop game from registering clicks once winner declared.
 - FIXED :sunglasses: Clicking on the .gameContainer changes the background - need to turn this feature off.
 - FIXED :sunglasses: Show the winning combo by changing those squares in some way.
+- :bug: Not designed for use under 1200px screens at this point.

 ---